-I wrote a memoir about my alcohol use and recovery entitled STUMBLING HOME: Life Before and After That Last Drink, due out from Heliotrope Books April 21, 2021.
+I wrote a memoir about my alcohol use and recovery entitled STUMBLING HOME: Life Before and After That Last Drink, published by Heliotrope Books.
 You can read a short excerpt here.

 Advance praise for stumbling home